KDP (Kindle Direct Publishing) vs. IngramSpark. What’s the difference and how do you choose the best print-on-demand option for your paperback book?

 I get asked this question a lot, and the answer always depends on what your goals are.

-For example, if you simply want your book listed for sale on Amazon (where the majority of your online book sales will likely come from), and you want to be able to buy wholesale copies from CreateSpace at a very low cost, then CreateSpace is a great print-on-demand option.
+For example, if you simply want your book listed for sale on Amazon (where the majority of your online book sales likely will come from), and you want to be able to buy wholesale copies at a very low cost, then KDP is a great print-on-demand option.

-While CreateSpace is a popular option for the indie author whose focus is online sales through Amazon (CreateSpace is owned by Amazon), it’s also the choice with the least number of distribution options.
+While KDP is a popular option for the indie author whose focus is online sales through Amazon (KDP is owned by Amazon), it’s also the choice with the least number of distribution options, unless you have an ISBN issued by Amazon and you select their expanded distribution option.
+However, I always recommend authors own their ISBNs and purchase them from Bowker.

-For the author who wants more options, such as having the book listed for sale with BarnesandNoble.com and available to over 40,000 retailers, then IngramSpark offers more distribution options.
+For the author who wants more options, such as having the book listed for sale with BarnesandNoble.com and available to over 40,000 retailers, then IngramSpark offers more distribution options, including a desirable book returnability program that most bookstores require.

 IngramSpark is owned by Ingram Content Group, the world’s largest book distributor, and they have a buy-back program, so if your goal is to get large chain bookstores to carry your book (extremely hard to do in today’s competitive market), those large chain bookstores will want to know they can return the books if they don’t sell.

-Now, that's not to say you can't sell your CreateSpace published book through independent bookstores where you would supply the inventory yourself.
+Now, that's not to say you can't sell your KDP published book through independent bookstores where YOU would supply the inventory yourself.
 I'm specifically talking about the large chain stores such as Books-a-Million and Barnes and Noble's brick and mortar locations that will want to order directly from the distributor.
+Some of the smaller bookstores will purchase inventory directly from the author.

 One thing to note: just because your book is available to over 40,000 retailers through IngramSpark, that doesn’t mean those retailers will carry the book.
 It’s still up to the author to do the legwork, but it means those retailers have a relationship with Ingram and will buy the books directly from them because they can return the books as needed.
 Having your book distributed by Ingram is a good selling point for the indie author who plans to pursue large chain bookstores.

-Pro Tip: What if you've self-published your book through CreateSpace but you want it available through BarnesandNoble.com as well?
-Use NookPress to publish to B&N.com, which is Barnes and Noble's print-on-demand equivalent to CreateSpace for Amazon.
+Pro Tip: What if you've self-published your book through KDP but you want it available through BarnesandNoble.com as well?
+Use NookPress to publish to B&N.com, which is Barnes and Noble's print-on-demand equivalent to KDP for Amazon.

 If you decide to self-publish through a print-on-demand printer, just make sure your book is as professional as possible, meaning a high-quality cover and proper interior formatting and design.
 If you decide to outsouce some of these steps, we offer print-on-demand packages and a la carte design services at Transcendent Publishing for all your indie publishing needs.